-Since Google sheets is considered a stronger collaborative tool than Excel, it is important to analyze if there is correlation between tool and work environment expectations such as collaboration and working remotely.
-Specifically, remote work and collaboration may be more highly correlated to one application than the other.
+Thus, it seems relevant to analyze if there is correlation between the spreadsheet tools and work environment expectations such as collaboration and working remotely.
 The next research questions and hypotheses studied were:

-3. Do employers who allow for remote work prefer Microsoft Excel or Google Sheets?
+3. Do employers who list positions as remote prefer Microsoft Excel or Google Sheets?

 H3.
-There is no significant correlation between remote work environments and preference for Microsoft Excel or Google Sheets.
+There is no significant correlation between remote work environments and preference for Microsoft Excel or Google Sheets in posted job positions.